alexserver/alexserver.me.blog/source/_drafts/react-vs-ractive.md

-title: "React or Ractive"
+title: "React vs Ractive"
-tags:
+tags: react
 ---
 If you ask Google about a comparision between React and Ractive, you won't find that much about it.